Build trust through communication

 Are you looking to add a new fireplace to your home but are not sure where to start?
 A major hesitation for consumers approaching a fireplace dealer for the first time is that they do not know what to expect and the types of questions that will help make the process go as seamless as possible.

 Communication between the customer (you) and the salesperson is vital to a smooth purchase project, setting expectations for both parties, and getting the perfect fireplace and perfect look.
-Communication is very important with all transactions, but fireplaces are highly technical products that require lots of information for a dealer to be able to fully understand your vision.
+Communication is essential with all transactions, but fireplaces are highly technical products that require lots of information for a dealer to be able to understand your vision fully.

 Things that may affect the installation that is not inherently obvious include: